uxtely/css-editor-connector/README.md

 # CSS Editor Connector for Uxtely

 This program is for styling [Uxtely](https://uxtely.com) files from standalone editors.
-Your edits will be hot-reloaded into your open Uxtely file.
+Your edits will be hot-reloaded.

 Supports `.css`, `.less`, `.scss`